Tibial plateau leveling osteotomy surgery involves changing the anatomy of the knee

 Photo: Gioia/Adobe Stock

-Tibial plateau leveling osteotomy (TPLO) surgery is a procedure used to help dogs and cats regain mobility following a tear of the cranial cruciate ligament (CCL).
-The CCL is the canine and feline equivalent of the anterior cruciate ligament (ACL) in humans and connects the femur to the tibia.
+Tibial plateau leveling osteotomy (TPLO) surgery is used to help dogs and cats regain mobility following a cranial cruciate ligament (CCL) tear.
+The CCL is the canine and feline equivalent of humans' anterior cruciate ligament (ACL) and connects the femur to the tibia.
 If the CCL tears, the tibia can slide forward relative to the femur, leading to instability in the stifle joint.1

-In dogs, the majority of cruciate tears are a result of degeneration, obesity, poor physical condition, conformation, and breed.2 These canines commonly experience partial CCL tearing that, over time, progresses to a full tear.2 In cats however, degenerative disease is rarely the culprit of CCL ruptures, although it can occur in felines that are overweight.
+In dogs, most cruciate tears result from degeneration, obesity, poor physical condition, conformation, and breed.2 Canines commonly experience partial CCL tearing that, over time, progresses to a full tear.2 In cats, however, degenerative disease is rarely the culprit of CCL ruptures, although it can occur in overweight felines.
 Instead, CCL tears in cats are most frequently caused by trauma.3

-According to VMBS, the entire process, from preparation to waking the patient, generally takes a few hours and has “excellent” outcomes.1 Still, for safe healing, carefully guiding clients through the recovery process is a crucial step.
+According to VMBS, the entire process, from preparation to waking the patient, generally takes a few hours and has “excellent” outcomes.1 Still, carefully guiding clients through the recovery process is a crucial step for safe healing.

 References